bempp/kifmm/README.md

 ## Install

 We currently only support Unix distributions.
-The current head can be built from source by adding the following to your `Cargo.toml` file.

 ```toml